 Exiting this architectural/landscaped masterpiece is coming back to earth with a bump, back to a rustic world of flaking paint and narrow cobbled alleys that smell like a bad vets.
 Not even a glass of vino at nearby Azzano on the waterfront was enough to renew my passion for Como, so we boarded the ferry back to Bellagio to absorb a sense of neat and tidy again.

-Like I’ve already mentioned, Bellagio is a spot for rich folk and the little town can be a real tourist trap, but it doesn’t take much to find some hidden gems.
-We picked up a map from the tourist information which highlighted a route of about 2 miles taking you around the back of the town.
+Like I’ve already mentioned, Bellagio is a spot for rich folk and the little town can be a real tourist trap, but it doesn’t take much to find some hidden gems if you’re just prepared to veer off the beaten path a bit.
+We picked up a map from the tourist information which highlighted a hike of about 2 miles taking you around the back of the town.
 It included a couple of interesting facts about the local area and I love a good nosey into people’s homes and gardens, so I was well pleased.
 But to top it off, we came back to the water front around the other side of Bellagio and stumbled across a beach bar.
 I instantly fall in love with a place if it brings you snacks without you asking for them and when I asked for white wine and got a fizzy Spumante, I smiled at the arrogance – Italians are proud of their wares and when an area produces a certain variety of food or drink they just presume that’s what you want, why wouldn’t you, it’s the best!
 So Spumante I drank, alongside my free tapas style snack and lakeside view, and marvelled what a beautiful place Lake Como is, even with its crumbling rusticness .

 For the best hotel deals in the area, click here.